k2s09/senior-project/README.md

 # senior-project
-Repository for my CS project as a senior in high school.
-Copy from it or not, I don't care.
+Repository for my CS Project as a senior in high school.

 # Details
-Java Programs that have good logic, comments and algorithms related to 11th and 12th ISC Computer Science Syllabus.
+Java Programs with good logic, comments and algorithms related to 11th and 12th ISC Computer Science Syllabus.

 # License
 MIT License